donivanjames/BNSv1-2/README.md

 # Updates

 ## Planned Updated Pool
-- Fix vertical leaderboard scaling
+- Bug: when mobile is sideways the search bar cuts off intro sequence
 - Might be able to remove all --tops in title-screen.css
+- Move text dom outside of world so no text gets cut off
-- Score over player's head
+- Add Score text over player's head
 - Even shorter guy in title screen
 - Vertical mobile game over UI is broken
 - Moving both grounds in one div may increase performance